Circovirus

 Circovirus is a genus of viruses, in the family Circoviridae.
 Birds (such as pigeons and ducks) and pigs serve as natural hosts, though dogs have been shown to be infected as well.
 Circoviruses are single stranded DNA (ssDNA) viruses.
 There are 70 species in this genus.
 Some members of this genus cause disease: PCV-1 is non pathogenic, while PCV-2 causes postweaning multisystemic wasting syndrome (PMWS).

 Structure

-Viruses in Circovirus are non-enveloped, with icosahedrals capsids that have T=1 symmetry.
+Viruses in Circovirus are non-enveloped, with icosahedral capsids that have T=1 symmetry.
 The diameter is around 17 nm.
 Genomes are circular and non-segmented.

 The virions of Circoviruses are surprisingly small, with diameters ranging from 17 up to 22 nm.